How Much is a 1944 Penny Worth in 2023?

 The 1944 Wheat penny is one of the most sought-after coins in the United States.
-It was minted in the middle of World War II and is a copper coin with no silver or tin content.
-The value of these coins ranges from 10 cents to a dollar, depending on their condition and rarity.
+It was minted during World War II and is a copper coin with no silver or tin content.
+Depending on their condition and rarity, these coins range in value from 10 cents to a dollar.
 While these coins are not worth much in their circulated states, they still have some value and can be pretty collectible for coin enthusiasts.

 1944 penny